Being a teenage parent

 - If you have differences of opinion or disagreements, work together on conflict management.

-- Make time to stay connected with friends – planning ahead and being flexible can help.
+- Make time to stay connected with old friends and make new friends – planning ahead and being flexible can help.

 - Join a playgroup.
 Playgroups are great for your child’s learning and development, and they can be a great way to meet parents like yourself.
 You could look for a playgroup for teenage parents.

-If there are problems in your relationships, including family violence, you can get support by calling the National Sexual Assault, Domestic Family Violence Counselling Service on 1800RESPECT (1800 737 732).
+If there are problems in your relationships, including family violence, you can get support by calling the National Domestic Family and Sexual Violence Counselling Service on 1800RESPECT (1800 737 732).
 You can also call Relationships Australia in your state or territory on 1300 364 277 or Lifeline on 131 114.

-In Australia, if you’re pregnant or have a baby while you’re still at school, you have the right to continue and finish your schooling.
-And with the right planning and support, you can do it.
-It’s a good idea to talk to a social worker or counsellor or your antenatal team to find out about your options.
+In Australia, if you’re pregnant or have a baby while you’re still at school, TAFE or university, you have the right to continue and finish your education.
+And with planning and support, you can do it.
+It’s a good idea to talk to a social worker, a counsellor or your antenatal team to find out about your options.

 - classroom support staff or guidance officers

 You could also look at options for balancing family and study.
 For example, you could look into different child care options.
-Or you might be able to study at night while your partner or a friend or parent cares for your child.
+Or you might be able to study at night while your partner, a trusted friend or a relative cares for your child.

 Practical help for teenage parents

-There’s a lot of practical things to learn when you have a baby, like how to:
+There are many practical things to learn when you have a baby.
+These include how to:

 - feed your baby